 Our grant-making also aims to reduce the recidivism rate of incarcerated youth and adults.
 Support includes direct services to help facilitate returning citizens’ reentry into the community and related advocacy.

-At our Summer Board of Directors’ Meeting in June 2017, The Morris and Gwendolyn Cafritz Foundation awarded 128 grants for a total of $7,145,000.
-Below is a list of our recent grantees who applied for a grant between November 2, 2016 and March 1, 2017.
+At our Spring Board of Directors’ Meeting in March 2017, The Morris and Gwendolyn Cafritz Foundation awarded 129 grants for a total of $6,710,000.
+Below is a list of our recent grantees who applied for a grant between July 6, 2017 and November 1, 2017.
 Please visit our Annual Report Page for a full list of Cafritz grantees.
 Below is a list of our recent grantees in this program area.